 Attention DIY Enthusiasts!
 That oversize garage you have always promised yourself is more affordable than you think and can be ready for those projects in a matter of only 2-4 weeks.

 Pre-engineered steel garages arrive on site with all the parts numbered ready to be bolted together.
 Assuming you have a floating foundation in place, you and a couple of buddies can have the project completed over a weekend.

 Prices start at just $10,000 for the building package!

 When considering a metal 30×40 garage there are two styles available.
 The design dictates the cost, to a large degree.
 A typical straight-wall (gable) style garage (see pic to right) with a peaked roof is one of the two main options, a ‘P-Model’ (with the P standing for peaked) Quonset Hut Garage (see pic to the left) being the other.

 When comparing prices for either type of steel garage compared to a traditionally constructed wooden garage the real saving is in the construction labor cost.
-Steel garages come in ‘Kit Form’ and are designed to be built by even novice Do-It-Yourselfers with only a hand full of basic tools.
+Steel garages come as ‘steel building kits’ and are designed to be built by even novice Do-It-Yourselfers with only a hand full of basic tools.
 A 30×40 steel prefab garage can easily be self-built resulting in a saving of as much as $20,000!

 |Construction Method||Garage Kit||Windows, Doors etc.||Shipping||Total Cost|

 |Wood Frame Garage||$14,400||$1,600||$800||$16,800|